-- · user: gate
+- user: vgate

-- · password: virtual
+- password: virtual

 - ('gate' is sudo)

-8.1.4 How can I find and launch GATE in vGate?
+9.1.4 How can I find and launch GATE in vGate?

 Everything is already configured in the virtual machine to be able to launch GATE without any difficulty.
 If you want to know how the machine has been configured, you can find all information inside the virtual machine.